 Downtown living options are increasing now in Chattanooga, with about 11,000 people choosing to bunk down near work and play.
 Typical of many downtowns, Chattanooga’s living arrangements consist of older homes on the edges with both new and renovated lofts and condos in the heart of the business district.
-Living here can happen for a reasonable price too, since many residents come to Chattanooga looking for the quiet, secluded areas.
+Living here can happen for a reasonable price too.
 If you want to be in the thick of nightlife and the growing arts community, an upscale one bed apartment in a historic building or loft will range from $750 - $950 with prices rising for riverfront properties.

 Mansions most likely to be hiding moon shining enterprises

-Chattanooga’s bastion for the mega-wealthy is Lookout Mountain.
+Lookout Mountain.
 Not to be confused with Space Mountain, which is a roller coaster at Disneyland, Lookout Mountain is a mountain from which you can look out onto the city of Chattanooga (I’m telling you, the names we come up with here slay me).
-Much of the property here has been held in families for generations, but you can rent a four-bedroom “cottage” for a mere $2000 a month.
+You can rent a four-bedroom “cottage” for a mere $2000 a month.
 Perhaps a rustic three-bedroom “cabin” is more your style for $1000?
-These may or may not provide access to the community’s private country club, golf course or three tennis courts, but can you really be one to complain?
-It’s THAT kind of place.

-Between Lookout Mountain and downtown Chattanooga is the Southside District–a formerly scary neighborhood undergoing a major overhaul in an effort to clean up the area and make it trendy.
-South Broad is the flagship community and is working hard to bring in more commerce and residential options, but if you ask anyone, it is definitely still a work in progress.
+Between Lookout Mountain and downtown Chattanooga is the Southside District– this neighborhood is undergoing a major overhaul.
+South Broad is the flagship community and is working hard to bring in more commerce and residential options.
 Living here is for those who are ahead of the curve, hoping to snag a chic address before the price goes up.
 Old factories have already been refurbished into swank lofts and a historic hotel made into apartments, so these are both good signs.
-Places here can be cheap, but like any up-and-coming area, you have to be diligent when it comes to safety.
+Places here can be cheap.
 Saint Elmo is a popular neighborhood with beautiful vintage architecture, and a restored (the ‘restored’ part is key) three-bedroom house will rent for around $1000, while a new deluxe loft in the factory area will ring in at around $2000.

 The suburbs here are the easiest thing to find as they’re, well, everywhere.
-Chattanooga is certainly no urban megalopolis, so quiet tree-lined streets on which your children can harass the neighbor’s cat, Mittens, are omnipresent.
+Chattanooga is certainly no urban megalopolis, so tree-lined streets are omnipresent.
 Popular choices include Signal Point, East Brainerd, Ooltewah, East Ridge, and Red Bank.
-All of these areas boast good schools, beautiful new houses and townhouses and an incredibly reasonable 10 minute commute to downtown.
-Most smaller homes here go for between $1000 and $1500 a month, a two-bedroom apartment in affluent Signal Point can be had for as little as $600, an economy one bedroom apartment in Red Bank for $350-450 or a real, actual, mansion in Ooltewah for $3000.
+All of these areas boast beautiful new houses and townhouses and an incredibly reasonable 10 minute commute to downtown.
+Most smaller homes here go for between $1000 and $1500 a month, a two-bedroom apartment in Signal Point can be had for as little as $600, an economy one bedroom apartment in Red Bank for $350-450 or a real, actual, mansion in Ooltewah for $3000.
 If you’re dreaming of a suburban country life, trust me when I say you won’t have any trouble finding it here.

 Chattanooga is fortunate to lie at the crossroads of three interstate highways and due to the number of inter-state commuters in this region; they can become very congested during rush hours.
 Chattanooga traffic itself is not too much of a mess and the city bus service (CARTA) maintains 16 fairly comprehensive fixed routes and a free electric shuttle service in the most highly-touristic areas.
 Cars remain a necessity for most people, however.